nyx-space/docs/docs/hifitime/intro.md

 1. SOFA supports the TCB and TCG time scales, which hifitime does not support.
 1. SOFA supports the unpredictable `UT1` time scale, which hifitime does not support.

-## Figures

-The following figures show the deviation of different time with respect to TAI scales from 01 January 1970 until 01 January 2023.

---8<-- "includes/time-scale-deviation.html"

---8<-- "includes/time-scale-deviation-no-utc.html"

---8<-- "includes/time-scale-deviation-tdb-et.html"

 [^1]: Note that hifitime does not support date-agnostic epochs or time-agnostic epochs, only a combination of both.